 Feliks Topolski was a painter, draughtsman, caricaturist, illustrator, and set designer.
 He was born on 14 July 1907 in Warsaw, and died on 24 July 1989 in London.

 Between 1927 and 1932, Feliks Topolski studied at the Academy of Fine Arts in Warsaw principally under the guidance of Tadeusz Pruszkowski.
-He was a founding member of the Artists’ Lodge, an offshoot of the previously-existing Masonic Lodge.
+He was a founding member of the Painters’ Lodge, an offshoot of the previously-existing Free Painters' Lodge.
 At the same time, he was a cadet at the Artillery Officers’ School.
 In his student years, he contributed his illustrations to the Cyrulik Warszawski (editor’s translation: The Warsaw Barber), a satirical journal and he painted a mural in the hall of the Institute of Promoting Modern Art.
 He also illustrated Julian Tuwim’s Polski Slownik Pijacki (The Polish Drunkard’s Dictionary).

 In 1935, he went to London to provide illustrations of King George V’s jubilee for Wiadomości Literackie (Literary News).
 He spent the rest of his life in the UK, where he quickly gained recognition and popularity in the British artistic milieu (he took British citizenship in 1947).
 He set up his workshop near Waterloo Station, where visitors can see an exhibition of his works today.